rricharz/Tek4010/README.md

 	telnet system

-where "user_name" is the name of the user on the historical Unix system, and "system" is the name of the system, for example
+where "user_name" is the name of the user on the historical operating system, and "system" is the hostname of this system.
+If the historical operating system is running using an emulator, this is NOT the hostname of the system, on which the emulator is running.
+See the chaptor below if you prefer to login into the system, on which the emulator is running.
+For example, type

 	rsh -l rene pdp11
 or

 	telnet pdp11

-If this works properly, you can use the tek4010 emulator.
-Call it as follows:
+If this works properly, you can use the tek4010 emulator as follows:

 	./tek4010 rsh -l user_name system
 or